sabertazimi/awesome-thesis-notes/basicThesisNotes.md

 *   unikernels use the hypervisor as the sole unit of isolation and let applications trust external entities via protocol libraries such as SSL or SSH
 *   eschew source-level **compatibility** (for performance): components communicate using type-safe, efficient implementations of standard network protocols; existing non-OCaml code can be encapsulated in separate VMs and communicated with via message-passing
 *   no longer requires userspace processes: the virtual address space can be simplified into a **single-address** space model
 *   completely preventing code injection attacks: as part of its startof-day initialisation, the unikernel establishes a set of page tables in which no page is both writable and executable (write XOR execute): This approach does mean that a running VM **cannot expand its heap**
+*   We do not modify the OCaml compiler itself, but rather the runtime libraries it provides to interface with the OS.
+This code is mostly written in C, and includes the **garbage collector** and **memory allocator**

 ### Use of OCaml

+OCaml is a pragmatic system that strikes a balance between imperative languages, e.g., C, and pure functional languages, e.g., Haskell.
+It features type inference, algebraic data types, and higher-order functions, but also permits references and mutable data structures while guaranteeing that all such side-effects are always typesafe and will never cause memory corruption

 *   (ICFP'10) a full-fledged systems programming language with a flexible programming model that supports functional, imperative and object-oriented programming
-*   OCaml has a simple yet highperformance runtime making it an ideal platform for experimenting with the unikernel abstraction that interfaces the runtime with Xen
+*   OCaml has a simple yet high performance runtime making it an ideal platform for experimenting with the unikernel abstraction that interfaces the runtime with Xen
-*    static typing eliminates type information at compile-time while retaining all the benefits of type-safety
+*   static typing eliminates type information at compile-time while retaining all the benefits of type-safety (remove dynamic typing overheads and introduce more safety at compile time)
 *   (SOSP'03/11) the open-source Xen Cloud Platform and critical system components are implemented in OCaml, making integration straightforward

 ### PVBoot Library